Rules to Better WordPress - 7 Rules

 Once enabled, it will create a preview link, that you can send to as many people as you like.

 Note: Once you publish the post that URL becomes inactive.

 - Click on 'Save Draft', then 'Preview'.
 The post will open in your browser, with the URL that you can share.

-Note #1: needing a plugin to share a URL privately, is a little bit crazy.
+Note: Needing a plugin to share a URL privately seems a little bit crazy.